Shiraho Saonetabaru Cave Ruins

-is a paleoanthropological site located in the city of Ishigaki, Okinawa Japan.
+Shiraho Saonetabaru Cave Ruins (白保竿根田原洞穴遺跡, Shiraho Saonetabaru Dōketsu Iseki) is a paleoanthropological site located in the city of Ishigaki, Okinawa Japan.
 It is home to the oldest known human remains in Japan, dating back approximately 27,000 years, and the first known Paleolithic burial site in Japan.
 It was designated a National Historic Site in 2019.

 Overview

 The Shiraho Saonetabaru is a limestone cave system distributed between Shiraho and Moriyama in the eastern part of Ishigaki City, Okinawa Prefecture, approximately 800 meters from the coast and 30–40 meters above sea level.
 It is located within the grounds of New Ishigaki Airport and was discovered during the airport's construction in 2007.
-During the initial archaeological excavation, remains of human heads, feet and arms were found, in all 9 bone fossils, by the Okinawa Limestone Cave Association between 2007 and 2009, and three human samples were dated by radiocarbon dating to between 20,000-16,000 years before present by the Okinawa Prefectural Archaeological Center, the University of the Ryukyus, and the University of Tokyo.In 2010, one of the remains, a skull fragment (left parietal bone) belonging to a man in his 20s or 30s, was confirmed to be the oldest in Japan, dating back approximately 20,000 years.
+During the initial archaeological excavation, remains of human heads, feet and arms were found, in all 9 bone fossils, by the Okinawa Limestone Cave Association between 2007 and 2009, and three human samples were dated by radiocarbon dating to between 20,000-16,000 years before present by the Okinawa Prefectural Archaeological Center, the University of the Ryukyus, and the University of Tokyo.
+In 2010, one of the remains, a skull fragment (left parietal bone) belonging to a man in his 20s or 30s, was confirmed to be the oldest in Japan, dating back approximately 20,000 years.
 Two other remains were confirmed to be approximately 18,000 and 15,000 years ago In the ruins were also found bones from wild boar and birds (one animal bone calibrated at 12,000 BP)), while during the three months in 2011 were discovered approximately 300 human bones from the stratum between 24,000-20,000 years old.
 Furthermore, the National Museum of Nature and Science conducted mitochondrial DNA analysis of 10 human bones excavated up to 2010, which provides clues to the maternal ancestry of the bones, and revealed that two of the four bones deemed to be the oldest in Japan (approximately 20,000-10,000 years old) belonged to a DNA type derived from southern origins known as haplogroup M7a.